-Fast Track students at the discretion of the TEC SRN may wear their personal clothing during OJT, in compliance with DSH-Napa Policy.
+Fast Track students at the discretion of the DSH-N Director of Nursing Education may wear their personal clothing during OJT, in compliance with DSH-Napa Policy.

 - 1. Steel gray scrub top with scrub pants.
-A solid colored gray, black, white, short or long-sleeved "under scrub", without designs and/or logos, maybe worn under the top forwarmth. - 2.
-Program/school patch sewn on left sleeve of each shirt 2 inches from shoulder seam (patch is not to be worn until completion of C.N.A. program and approval of SRN). - 3.
-Black Shoes, non-skid, closed toe, closed heel, (no sandals, no flip flops, no cloth, no suede). - 4.
-Black Socks. - 5.
+A solid colored gray, black, white, short or longsleeved "under scrub", without designs and/or logos, maybe worn under the top for warmth. - 2.
+Program/school patch sewn on left sleeve of each shirt 2 inches from shoulder seam (patch is not to be worn until completion of C.N.A. program and approval of DSH-N Director of Nursing Education). - 3.
+Black Shoes, all black, non-skid, closed toe, closed heel (no sandals, no flip flops, no cloth, no suede), water proof/wipeable. - 4.
+Black Socks, all black, no logo showing. - 5.
 Name tag from Napa Valley College (will be supplied). - 6.
 Identification Badge DSH -Napa (will be supplied). - 7.
 Stethoscope. - 8.
 Analog watch (not electronic) with second hand. - 9.
 Note: Any electronic devices brought into the classroom may result in corrective action and/or dismissal from the program. - 10.
-Black ball point pen. - 11.
+Black or blue, ball point pen. - 11.
 Small pocket notebook.